NABU Nth Pong Wars Blog

 dnf install gcc g++ gdb make bison flex libxml2-devel subversion zlib-devel m4 ragel re2c dos2unix texinfo texi2html curl perl cpanminus ccache boost boost-devel boost-graph perl-Modern-Perl perl-YAML-LibYAML perl-local-lib perl-Capture-Tiny perl-Path-Tiny perl-Text-Table perl-Data-HexDump perl-Regexp-Common perl-Clone perl-File-Slurp pkg-config gmp-devel

 The tools to make a hard drive disk image for remote access are Windows versions, so instead copy the .COM file to NABU Internet Adapter/Store/D/0 and see if it shows up in Cloud CP/M on drive D user 0.
-Need to use the "CPMDRIVE B" command within the NABU emulation, then it appears.
+Need to use the "CPMDRIVE B" command within the NABU emulation, then it appears (there's an option in later NABU Network Adapters to automatically do this).

 Yay!
 After 4 hours, got my Hello world test working.
 Whew.
 That's enough for today.
 Next, try compiling NABU hardware library stuff and see if the example games work.